Skip Kenney: International coaching

-Kenney was named Pac-10 Coach of the Year 20 times and College Swimming Coaches Association of America (CSCAA) Coach of the Year 6 times.
+Honors

+Kenney was inducted into the Stanford Hall of Fame, the Fresno Athletic Hall of Fame, the International Swimming Hall of Fame, and the ASCA Hall of Fame.
+He was named Pac-10 Coach of the Year 20 times and College Swimming Coaches Association of America (CSCAA) Coach of the Year 6 times.
 His teams included: 134 All-Americans, 72 NCAA champions, and 23 Olympic athletes.

 During his tenure, his student-athletes had a 100% graduation rate.